LCM & RGT Examinations in Kenya

 - RGT (Guitar) Examination entries are found at the back of the original RGT exam handbooks.
 Without this form, RGT entries cannot be accepted.
 Along with the online registration, you must send your filled out

 formto MUSIXX.
-You will be contacted after registration with instructions for sending your form.
+Sending details will be on the registration form.

 Celebrating 130 Years of Music Eduction